PISANG GORENG. This is a special Asian dish.

 Pisang Raja is the best banana variety for banana fritters (Banana King) Each banana is the size of your lower arm, and it’s inside is a beautiful golden yellow colour.
 Pisang Abu is another variety if the other is not available.
 Both are common in Asia and South America

 You can find them sometimes at the Asian Grocery stores.
-If you live in Europe, United States, and U.K., these varieties are not that readily available.
+If you live in Europe, the United States, and the U.K., these varieties are not that readily available.